Michaela Watkins

-Michaela Suzanne Watkins is an American actress and comedian.
-Watkins first achieved widespread attention for her brief stint as a featured player on the NBC sketch comedy series Saturday Night Live during its 34th season between 2008 and 2009.
+Michaela Watkins (born December 14, 1971) is an American actress and comedian.
+After several years performing with the Los Angeles comedy troupe The Groundlings, Watkins achieved widespread attention for her brief stint as a featured player on the NBC sketch comedy series Saturday Night Live during its 34th season between 2008 and 2009.
 Since leaving SNL, she has starred on the Hulu series Casual and on the short-lived sitcoms The Unicorn and Trophy Wife.
-Watkins has also had recurring roles on other television series, such as The New Adventures of Old Christine, Catastrophe, Enlightened and Search Party and appeared in films such as The Back-up Plan (2010), Wanderlust (2012), Enough Said (2013) and Sword of Trust (2019).
+Watkins has also had recurring roles on other television series, such as The New Adventures of Old Christine, Catastrophe, Enlightened and Search Party and appeared in films such as The Back-up Plan (2010), Wanderlust (2012), Enough Said (2013), Sword of Trust (2019), and Suze (2023).

 Early life

-Watkins was born in Syracuse, New York, the daughter of former Latin teacher mother Myrna Watkins and Syracuse University mathematician father Mark Watkins.
+Watkins was born in 1971 in Syracuse, New York, the daughter of former Latin teacher mother Myrna Watkins and Syracuse University mathematician father Mark Watkins.
 She has two sisters, Rebecca Kent and Sarah Fitts.

 Watkins was raised in DeWitt, New York, a suburb of Syracuse, in a Jewish family.
 After her parents' divorce, Watkins' mother obtained a marketing degree and relocated the family to Boston when Watkins was 15.

-Watkins attended Moses DeWitt Elementary School and Wellesley High School in Wellesley, Massachusetts.
+Watkins attended Moses DeWitt Elementary School in DeWitt and Wellesley High School in Wellesley, Massachusetts.
 She graduated from Boston University, where she studied theater and acting.
 Watkins auditioned for a part in a British farce at a community theater when she was 15, and got the part.
 Joan Rivers was one of her inspirations to go into show business.

 Career

 Theater

 After theater school, Watkins lived and worked in New York City for a year but struggled to build her career.
 She moved with a friend to Portland, Oregon.
-She lived there from 1996–2000 and appeared onstage with Portland Center Stage and the defunct improv group Toad City Productions.
+She lived there from 1996 to 2000 and appeared onstage with Portland Center Stage and the defunct improv group Toad City Productions.
 She traveled around the country doing regional theater, then decided to move to Los Angeles.

 She was active in Los Angeles Theatre for many years, taking on roles with Circle X Theatre and 2100 Square Feet.